 2. Purpose.
 Whether it’s a promotional, instructional, Kickstarter, or any other type of a video, typically it doesn’t determine the cost.
 (Fields of use – yes.
 If it’s a TV Commercial, the copyrights of actors and purchased media may be even 10x higher than any other video.)

-30-seconds video of 50 people in different cities getting on a plane and meeting in Alaska – is a whole different project than a 3-minute video of two founders in their office speaking to a camera.
+30-seconds video of 30 actors in different cities getting on a plane and meeting in Alaska – is a whole different project than a 3-minute video of two founders in their office speaking to a camera.

 Either of them is a video!